 Method

-- Add the peanut butter and powdered sugar then mix until combined.
-Then add one cup of the whipping cream to your mixing bowl and mix well until combined.
+- Then add one cup of the whipping cream to your mixing bowl and mix well until combined.
 Scraping the sides and bottom of the bowl when needed.

 - When combined, add the remaining two cups of whipping cream.
 Beat until soft and fluffy.